Social penetration theory: Social networking

 Self-disclosure has been studied when it comes to face-to-face interactions.
 There have been surveys conducted about how social networking sites such as Facebook, MySpace, Twitter, LinkedIn, hi5, myyearbook, or Friendster affect interactions between human beings.
 On Facebook, users are able to determine their level and degree of self-disclosure by setting their privacy settings.
 Individuals achieve breadth by posting about various aspects of their lives and sharing surface-level information.
 Individuals become closer and more intimate by sending private messages and creating small private groups, where people often share more personal and sensitive information.
 Sharing more personal information in private conversations in real life fosters closeness, and similarly, doing the same through private messages and closed groups on Facebook helps people build a deeper connection online.
 This aligns with what researcher Pennington found in 2021, which is how Facebook’s affordances allows people to share at different levels.
 Public posts are like sharing on the surface, while private messages are more like having a deeper more intimate conversations.

-When Reddit users, for example, share emotionally vulnerable content, it may evoke a sense of sympathy, closeness, or relational depth among community members.
-But, as a result, responders might prioritize empathy and subjective perspectives over pointing to external resources; even though they may be better sources of solving the problem which was the original cause of the emotionally vulnerable content.
-The use of social media largely stems from individuals’ psychological need to share or vent personal positive or negative emotions.

 The level of intimacy that one chooses to disclose depends on the type of website they are using to communicate.
-On social networking sites, the group socialization process naturally occurs everywhere and never stops.
-Assisted by rapidly developed Web technologies, people can now share various types of content, e.g., text, photo, voice, video, etc. with others in a short time at almost any place.
 Disclosing personal information online is a goal-oriented process; if one's goal is to build a relationship with someone, they would likely disclose personal information over instant messaging (IM) and on social media.
 It is highly unlikely that they would choose to share that information in a website that is used for online shopping.
 With online shopping, the goal is to make a purchase, so the individual would share only the information needed (i.e. name and address) to make a purchase.
 When disclosing information over IM and in social media, the individual is much more selective in what they choose to disclose.
 Huang (2016) study illustrates a key aspect of SPT because its finding that sharing personal information, whether positive or negative, often leads to increased feelings of closeness with online friends directly supports SPT’s central argument that relational intimacy develops through the process of self-disclosure.